cncf/toc/proposals/serverlessworkflow.md

 Without implying endorsement, the following companies have attended at least one meeting:

-Nokie, Red Hat, Camunda, Futurewei, Pivotal / VMware, IBM, Twilio, Codid
+Nokia, Red Hat, Camunda, Futurewei, Pivotal / VMware, IBM, Twilio, Codid

 And the following have voting rights (today), which means they regularly attend the weekly calls: